 Only an hour from Bangor, this stunning seaside region is a worldwide tourist destination for.
 Bar Harbor's history as home to the rich and famous from the late 1800s to the early 1900s and its proximity to Acadia National Park make the small town a huge draw for visitors and locals alike.
 Drive to the summit of Cadillac Mountain, listen to the roar of the ocean at Thunder Hole, and gaze in amazement at dangling Bubble Rock.
 Don't miss your chance to hike, bike, or even ride horseback along the park's 57 miles of carriage trails.

 While you're in town, take advantage of whale watching, sailing, kayaking, swimming, lobstering and more.
+Go on a whale watch or a lighthouse tour and see the island from another point of view.
 Or stroll through town to enjoy shopping and dining at many of the area's excellent stores and restaurants.

 Museums, historic buildings, tree-lined streets and the unique Grand Theatre make Ellsworth the place to visit and stay awhile.
 Major highways intersect in the heart of the city and connect it to places along the coast and interior locations in Maine.
+Stop by the Black House museum and fill up on history or visit one of the local jewelers in town to pick up a keepsake from your trip.
 The Ellsworth area is about 45 minutes from Bangor.

 Bucksport, Prospect and Verona Island